 Identifying negative keywords for large accounts or multiple client accounts can be tedious if done manually.
 An automated negative keywords discovery tool can save tons of time and effort for the PPC Manager.
 Not to mention, this will also save the wasted ad spend on Google Ads.
 Give our negative keywords tool a try.

-Note: Now, our Negative Keywords Tool is Free for accounts with ad spend less than $10,000 per month.
+Note: Karooya’s Negative Keywords Tool for Google & Bing Ads is now Free for accounts with ad spend less than $10,000 per month.
 Save 10-20% of your search ad spend for free.
+Sign up and start saving your ad budget now.

 The ever-changing scene in Google and Bing ads leaves the debate open on who outplays the other.
 For a business with multiple accounts to handle, a little hassle here and there affects business tremendously.
 So it is always wise to invest in a platform that leaves little scope to revisit your account often.